-2.2.2.7 ICT in the modern society An awareness of the limited role of computing in the past and its much wider role today Typical examples of ICT use today would be: a.
-Tele-working. b.
-The changing nature of work and employment resulting from ICT. c.
-ICT and leisure - ICT related entertainment, 'chatting', booking of holidays, flights etc via use of ICT. d.
-Use of ICT to air views/opinions/share resources. (other topics such as e-commerce are listed individually and in more detail) 2.2.2.8 e-business An overview of e-Business History - Emergence of online shops and online advertising Definition of Internet Commerce Advantages to business and to customers Disadvantages to business and to customer Definition of business to business (B2B) Definition of business to consumer (B2C) Definition of e-Marketing Definition of e-Markets (e.g. eBay) Advantages of adopting Customer Relationship Management (CRM) Pure vs. Partial e-Business 2.2.2.9 e-government Overview of eServices Admin to Admin (e.g. Inter-departmental data requests).
+2227 ICT in the media 1 An among of the limited and a first in the

+2.2.2.7 ICT in the modern society 1.
+An awareness of the limited role of computing in the

+past and its much wider role today2.
+Typical examples of ICT use today would be:

+a.
+Tele-working.b.
+The changing nature of work and employment

+resulting from ICT.

+c.
+ICT and leisure - ICT related entertainment,

+'chatting', booking of holidays, flights etc via

+use of ICT.

+d.
+Use of ICT to air views/opinions/share

+resources.

+(other topics such as e-commerce are listed individually

+and in more detail)

+2.2.2.8 e-business 1.
+An overview of e-Business

+2.2.2.0 e ousmess History - Emergence of online shops and online

+advertising

+3. Definition of Internet Commerce

+4. Advantages to business and to customers

+5. Disadvantages to business and to customer

+Definition of business to business (B2B)

+Definition of business to consumer (B2C)

+8. Definition of e-Marketing

+9. Definition of e-Markets (e.g. eBay)

+10. Advantages of adopting Customer Relationship

+Management (CRM)

+11. Pure vs. Partial e-Business

+2.2.2.9 e-government 1.
+Overview of eServices

+a.
+Admin to Admin (e.g. Inter-departmental data

+requests).

+b.
 Admin to Business (e.g. e-Procurement).

+c.
+Admin to Citizen (e.g. requesting birth

+certificate).

-Admin to Citizen (e.g. requesting birth certificate).
-Informational vs. Transactional e-Services (applications, payments, licenses) Definition of life events Use of portals (E.g. gov.mt) Definition of an Electronic Identity (and examples of usage) 2.2.2.10 e-learning Definition of e-learning Definitions of synchronous and asynchronous communication (with examples) Definition of Learning Management Systems (e.g. Moodle) Advantages and Disadvantages of e-Learning 2.2.2.11 ICT in Science and Engineering Give an outline of the following: Design tools - CAD.
+2. Informational vs. Transactional e-Services

+(applications, payments, licenses)

+Definition of life events Use of portals (E.g. gov.mt)

+Use of portals (E.g. gov.mt) Definition of an Electronic Identity (and examples of

+usage)

+2.2.2.10 e-learning 1.
+Definition of e-learning

+2.2.2.10 e learning Definition of c rearing Definitions of synchronous and asynchronous

+communication (with examples)

+3. Definition of Learning Management Systems (e.g.

+Moodle)

+4. Advantages and Disadvantages of e-Learning

+2.2.2.11 ICT in Science and 1.
+Give an outline of the following:

+Engineering a.
+Design tools - CAD.

+b.
 Simulation - traffic, piloting (air and sea).

+c.
 Data tracking systems, telemetry.

+d.
 Geographic Information System (GIS).

+e.
 Weather forecasting.

+0.0.0.10 f.
 Statistical packages (e.g. SPSS).

+2.2.2.12 Health and Safety 1.
+Computers and health - people are using ICT more than over before and are hance exposed to begards that

+than ever before and are hence exposed to hazards that

+were not common in the past

+2. Stress, Repetitive Strain Injury (RSI), Eyestrain, Externally Low Fragmency (ELE) radiation

+Extremely Low Frequency (ELF) radiation.
+3. The ergonomic environment - recommendations

+regarding the design of the ICT work environment

+4. Health and safety -

+L 1.
+110atul alla salvey -

-2.2.2.12 Health and Safety Computers and health - people are using ICT more than ever before and are hence exposed to hazards that were not common in the past Stress, Repetitive Strain Injury (RSI), Eyestrain, Extremely Low Frequency (ELF) radiation.
-The ergonomic environment - recommendations regarding the design of the ICT work environment 4.
-Health and safety - a.
-Ownership of workspace by employees. b.
-Taking regular breaks from the working area c.
-Provision of the right furniture and equipme 5.
-The responsibilities of the employer. -- -- --
+a.
+Ownership of workspace by employees.b.
+Taking regular breaks from the working area.c.
+Provision of the right furniture and equipment.
+5. The responsibilities of the employer.